Top 25 US Universities with the Most Powerful Alumni Network

 Notable Alumni

-• Nancy Lee Grahn, briefly attended – Daytime Emmy-winning actress
+• Nancy Lee Grahn, briefly attended, is a daytime Emmy-winning actress.

-The UCSB is a public research university and one of the ten (10) campuses of the University of California system.
-The main campus is located on a 1,022 acre (414 ha) site close to Isla Vista, California, United States, 8 miles (13 km) from Santa Barbara and 100 miles (160 km) northwest of Los Angeles.
+UCSB is a public research university and one of the ten (10) campuses of the University of California system.
+The main campus is located on a 1,022 acre (414-hectare) site close to Isla Vista, California, United States, 8 miles (13 km) from Santa Barbara and 100 miles (160 km) northwest of Los Angeles.

-Tracing its roots back to year 1891 as an independent teachers’ college, University of California, Santa Barbara joined the University of California system in the year 1944 and is the third-oldest general education campus in the system.
+Tracing its roots back to 1891 as an independent teachers’ college, the University of California, Santa Barbara, joined the University of California system in 1944 and is the third-oldest general education campus in the system.

-It is one of America’s Public Ivy universities that recognize top public research universities in the United States; it was ranked 30th among the “National Universities”, 5th among the U.S. public universities and 24th among the Best Global Universities by U.S. News & World Report ‘s 2019 rankings.
+It is one of America’s public universities that recognizes top public research universities in the United States; it was ranked 30th among the “National 5th among the U.S. public universities, and 24th among the Best Global Universities by U.S. News & World Report ‘s 2019 rankings.

-It also ranked 48th worldwide for year 2016 – 2017 by the Times Higher Education World University Rankings and 45th worldwide by the Academic Ranking of World Universities in 2017.
+It was also ranked 48th worldwide for the years 2016–2017 by the Times Higher Education World University Rankings and 45th worldwide by the Academic Ranking of World Universities in 2017.

-University of California, Santa Barbara’s campus has an active social life.
-The major famous event on campus is the Extravaganza free music festival, which gathers approximately eight thousand (8,000) visitors every spring.
+The University of California, Santa Barbara’s campus has an active social life.
+The most famous event on campus is the Extravaganza free music festival, which gathers approximately eight thousand (8,000) visitors every spring.

 Notable Alumni

-• Salud Carbajal – member of the U.S. House of Representatives
+• Salud Carbajal, a member of the U.S. House of Representatives

-Formerly called the College of Rhode Island, its first home was Warren, Rhode Island before it later relocated to College Hill, overlooking the state’s capital city Providence, in the year 1770.
-Thirty four (34) years later, in recognition of a Five thousand US dollars ($5,000) gift from alumnus and leading Providence businessman Nicholas Brown, the university was renamed to reflect its current title.
+Formerly called the College of Rhode Island, its first home was Warren, Rhode Island, before it later relocated to College Hill, overlooking the state’s capital city, Providence, in the year 1770.
+Thirty four (34) years later, in recognition of a $5,000 gift from alumnus and leading Providence businessman Nicholas Brown, the university was renamed to reflect its current title.

-Besides study, Brown is a leading research institution.
-The university has links to seven (7) Nobel laureates including alumni Craig C. Mello and Jerry White who won for physiology or medicine & peace respectively, and current physics faculty member Leon Cooper.
+Besides studying, Brown is a leading research institution.
+The university has links to seven (7) Nobel laureates, including alumni Craig C. Mello and Jerry White, who won for physiology or medicine and peace, respectively, and current physics faculty member Leon Cooper.

 Notable Alumni

-• Thomas Angell (1862) – Free Will Baptist preacher, professor at York University
+• Thomas Angell (1862) was a Free Will Baptist preacher and professor at York University.

 Washington University in St. Louis is a private research university situated in the St. Louis metropolitan area and elsewhere in Missouri.
-Founded in the year 1853, and was named after George Washington, the university has students and faculty from all 50 U.S. states and more than 120 countries.
+Founded in 1853 and named after George Washington, the university has students and faculty from all 50 U.S. states and more than 120 countries.

-Washington University’s undergraduate program is ranked 18th by the U.S. News & World Report in the year 2018 and 11th by the Wall Street Journal in their year 2018 rankings.
-Washington University in St. Louis is ranked 20th in the world in the year 2017 by the Academic Ranking of World Universities.
+Washington University’s undergraduate program is ranked 18th by the U.S. News & World Report in 2018 and 11th by the Wall Street Journal in their 2018 rankings.
+Washington University in St. Louis was ranked 20th in the world in 2017 by the Academic Ranking of World Universities.

 Notable Alumni